4 Things To Do Before You Organise An Event

 3. Keep it simple.

 By now you probably would have heard of the term “elevator pitch”.
 If you haven’t, I will wait here until you finish Googling.
-An elevator pitch is a great way to gauge the ease of communication of your event if you can explain it to someone in a sentence or two.
+An elevator pitch is a great way to gauge the ease of communication of your event.
+You need to be able to explain it to someone in a sentence or two.

 If you find yourself having to add too many additional lines to clarify what your event is, then it’s most likely time you whittle down the concepts attached to your event.